You’ve read about in the newspapers and heard it on the news: Tourism Australia is calling for Aussies to #HolidayHereThisYear.

 Grab your hiking boots, tie up your laces and set your GPS 60 kilometres west of Sydney to the Blue Mountains.

-While a large portion (80 percent) of the world-heritage listed Blue Mountains was affected by the bushfires, many sections of the Blue Mountains National Park including lookouts, picnic areas and the walking tracks between Katoomba and Wentworth Falls are open and welcome to visitors.
+While a large portion (80 percent) of the World Heritage-listed Blue Mountains was affected by the bushfires, many sections of the Blue Mountains National Park including lookouts, picnic areas and the walking tracks between Katoomba and Wentworth Falls are open to visitors and share a positive story of life after the devastating bushfires.

 Wrap up a day on the trails with a meal at a local café or bistro – with the paddock-to-plate ethos running through the veins of local establishments since the early 1900s.